RonaldDijkstra/folkingebrew/source/store/products/folkingebrew-harmony-tumbler-glass.html.markdown

 description: "The outlined Folkingebrew hop logo on the front provides a nice contrast to the hazy beer in the glass.
 On the back you’ll find our word mark."
 ---

 Stemless Rastal Harmony 40 Tumbler.
-Its shape and size (40 CL) are a perfect fit for the beers we created recently.
-The outlined Folkingebrew hop logo on the front provides a nice contrast to the beer in the glass.
+The outlined Folkingebrew hop logo on the front provides a nice contrast to the hazy beer in the glass.
 On the back you’ll find our word mark.